4d/docs/website/translated_docs/es/Preferences/methods.md

 #### Indentación

 Changes the indentation value for the 4D code in the Method editor.
-The width must be specified in points (10 by default).
+El ancho debe especificarse en puntos (10 por defecto).

 4D code is automatically indented in order to reveal its structure: